cognitivegears/asciiquarium_redux/README.md

 ## License

 GPL-2.0-or-later to match the original Asciiquarium’s license.
-See [LICENSE.md](LICENSE.md).
+See [LICENSE](LICENSE).